 To edit an MPE track, you can use the same basic operations, parameter editing and note selection techniques that are described on this page.
 The MPE per-note expression controls can't yet be visualized and edited, but they are contained in the note pads of Hapax.
 This means you can move notes around, use copy, paste and every other tool at your disposal for editing your MPE recordings.

-The drum track type is particularly suited for drum machines, grooveboxes and samplers.
+The DRUM track type is particularly suited for drum machines, grooveboxes and samplers.

 There are 8 lanes in total :

-This step mode shares basic operations, selection & editing, copy/ paste, mute and loop points with the poly and MPE step modes.
+This step mode shares basic operations, selection & editing, copy/paste, mute and loop points with the POLY and MPE step modes.

 Select/Rename a lane